zenphantom/ml-git/docs/mlgit_internals.md

 ###### Description:

-Command try load configuration file **.ml-git/config.yaml**, when file not found, it will show the default configurations in the project.
+Command try to load the configurations from the file **.ml-git/config.yaml**.
+If the file is found, it will show the configurations read from the file, if not it will show the default configurations in the project.